norairlabs/docs-norairlabs-com/docs/manual/index.md

 If you're looking for development tools, please visit our [SDK pages](../sdk/index.md) to learn how to use NorAir Frame and make your own API.

+***Only Northern Aircraft Labs peripherals can be connected to this network.
+Failures and damages to the equipment, goods and people will arise if other hardware is connected***

+***Comply to safety procedures, either general or specific to NorAir Labs equipment.***